• College life

 Those who wish to participate in this call must do so by completing the application form that will be available at the Electronic Office, accessing through the following link: https://sede.urjc.es/convocatorias

-Under no circumstances may the general application (present/request) be used as a valid application model to participate in this call.
+In no event The general application (presents/requests) may be used as a valid application model to participate in this call.

 Any questions or queries will be answered through the official account